bfut/unvivtool/python/README.md

         |          If True, print archive contents.
         |      format : str, optional
         |          Expects "BIGF", "BIGH" or "BIG4".
+        |      endian : int, char, optional
+        |          Defaults to 0xE for BIGF and BIGH, and 0xC for BIG4.
+        |          Only use for rare occurences where BIGF has to be 0xC.
         |      direnlen : int, optional
         |          If >= 10, set as fixed archive directory entry length.
         |      fnhex : bool, optional
         |          If True, decode input filenames from Base16/hexadecimal.
         |          Use for non-printable filenames in archive.
 Keeps
         |          leading/embedded null bytes.
+        |      faithful : bool, optional
         |
         |      Returns
         |      -------